 So if I’m a company using some digital tools like naturalForms or Commusoft, and my three competitors in the area are not, that I have a competitive advantage.

 The end customer sees me as someone who looks like they know what they’re doing, like they’re using the greatest technology.
 So we definitely see that there is an impact.”

 Learn more about customer perception and how to improve it with online portals!

-If you compare domestic to commercial, you can easily see that the main problem, when it comes to preventive maintenance, is scale.
+If you compare residential to commercial, you can easily see that the main problem, when it comes to preventive maintenance, is scale.

-It’s easy to keep track when it’s an asset or two at a single address, but as soon as we’re talking hundreds, you either need to hire many more operational managers, or (more sensibly) invest in software that can automate the process for you.
+It’s easy to keep track when it’s an asset or two at a single address, but as soon as you’re working with hundreds, you either need to hire many more operational managers or (more sensibly) invest in software that can automate the process for you.

-Since they’re mostly repetitive tasks, a software solution makes the most sense, letting you tackle these with ease.
+Since these tasks are mainly repetitive, a software solution makes the most sense, letting you tackle these with ease.
 Furthermore, you can even segment them by work order description to ensure you’re using the correct rates.

 You can also add pricing, parts, and fair usage terms, as well as select which assets the contract covers.
 With the right tools, even complex service contract management won’t be much trouble.

 The service provider is the one that writes and proposes an SLA in the initial negotiation phase.